 In addition to using our Curcuma tincture, you can also reduce inflammation in your body by following a healthy diet free of deep fried, fatty foods, spicy foods, and sugars.
 You should also try to avoid eating prepared foods filled with preservatives and chemical colourings.
 The best diet is one that includes plenty of lightly cooked vegetables, whole grains, with small amounts of protein.

 For the treatment of depression, daily exercise is also very helpful, as it draws stagnant blood out of the liver and then circulates it throughout your body.
 This not only improves liver functioning, but helps to provide better nourishment to all the cells of your body, including brain cells.
-One of our customers found that just by doing daily deep breathing and stretching exercises, she was able to considerably reduce her feelings of depression.About the author: Rebecca Wong has been working in the herbal business since 2000.
+One of our customers found that just by doing daily deep breathing and stretching exercises, she was able to considerably reduce her feelings of depression.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.